 This ranking is a crucial resource for students choosing universities because it moves away from assessing universities on their research output and focuses instead on the impact that universities are having on some of the world’s most pressing issues.

-Top five universities in the Impact Rankings 2024
+Top five universities in the overall Impact Rankings 2025

 1. Western Sydney University

-Western Sydney University tops the ranking for the third year running.
+Western Sydney University tops the ranking for the fourth year running.

-The university scored particularly highly for SDG 5 (gender equality), SDG 15 (life on land) and SDG 12 (responsible consumption and production).
+The university scored particularly highly for SDG 15 (life on land) and SDG 12 (responsible consumption and production).

 The university has prioritised research in areas relating to SDG 4 (quality education), SDGs 13, 14 and 15 (relating to environment and sustainability), SDG 3 (good health and well-being) and SDGs 11 and 12 (sustainable cities and communities, and responsible consumption and production).